 Navigation studies suitable for all phases of the project life cycle are possible with desktop simulations (2D and 3D) for feasibility studies through to full bridge simulations (3D) for detailed design.
-All navigation studies are overseen by PRDW’s own Master Mariner with 11 years of sea-going experience and over 13 years as a ship simulator specialist and pilot.
+All navigation studies are overseen by PRDW’s own Master Mariner with sea-going experience and as a ship simulator specialist and pilot.

-PRDW has access to, and experience in the use of a number of state of the art navigation, naval architecture, ship design and mooring analysis software packages.
+PRDW has access to, and experience in the use of a number of navigation, naval architecture, ship design and mooring analysis software packages.

 The software used for navigation studies is SimFlex4 (Force Technology) for both desktop and full mission ship manoeuvring simulation (2D and 3D) studies.
 Hydrodynamic effects such as ship-ship interaction, bank interaction and squat fundamental in simulating restricted waterways are incorporated.
 Additionally, tug simulation is included which models the effects of propeller slipstream, anchors, hawsers, winches and deliberate heel and trim.

 - Channel width utilisation and manoeuvring area verification

 - Determination and verification of aids to navigation solutions

 The choice of software for vessel motion studies depends on the site and study requirements.
 Available specialist software includes: